Event-Driven Agents

 The response

 Your agent's return value becomes the HTTP response.
-Return a dict with status, body, and optional headers:
+Return an object with status, body, and optional headers:

 return {